February 02, 2026

 Biodegradable waste includes kitchen waste, agricultural waste, and human and animal waste, which can be decomposed by the biological action of living microorganisms.

-However, non-biodegradable wastes are those which cannot be decomposed biologically.
+However, non-biodegradable wastes are those that cannot be decomposed biologically.

 This is the reason why non-biodegradable waste management using different technologies and solutions has assumed greater importance today.